 Fast forward two years and Ivy Ford has managed to take the Chicago scene by storm.
 In January,2015 Ivy Ford opened for the legend, Buddy Guy at his club in Chicago and continues to share the stage with Chicago blues hall of famers, J.B.
 Ritchie, Joe Moss, Toronzo Cannon and Tom Holland.
 She fronts her very own band and besides obtaining the title of "Chicago's Blues Kitten," performs song selections from not just the blues genres but RnB and soul.
 Aside from performing every weekend at both private and public event, clubs and venues, she is in the process of recording an unplugged album including originals.
 Some recent event for Ford include, radio shows on 90.9 WDCB, and In a Nutshell radio show on 98.3 WRLR.
 She's been apart of Buddy Guys Legends, Artist series and traveled to Minneapolis, MN to perform at Artspace's 2013 Celebration at the Cowle Theater.
 Ivy Ford has been featured in Buddy Guy's Blues and Music News, Lake County Magazine and Blues Guitar Expert's online forum.
 To follow or check into Ford's shows and happenings go to www.Facebook.com/IvyFord or Twitter at #MissIvyFord.

 Ivy Ford, is one of the leading "youngbloods" of blues and brings a refreshing yet classic face to the music.
-She handles her cherry red, Epiphone-339 with as much confidence as any of the bluesmen today and can belt out notes to fill a room and serenade a phrase sweeter than sugar in ways that make anyone and everyone tune in to what she has to say.
-Ivy Ford, always respects the history and tradition of roots and blues music, while presenting it in a fresh, young and trendy way.
+She formerly handled her cherry red, Epiphone-339 with as much confidence as any of the bluesmen today and can belt out notes to fill a room and serenade a phrase sweeter than sugar in ways that make anyone and everyone tune in to what she has to say.
+With her latest "Buddy Guy," polka dot stratocastor Ivy Ford, always respects the history and tradition of roots and blues music, while presenting it in a fresh, young and trendy way.

 Passing The Torch...